Xuxa: Fortune and investments

-Also in the year 1990, Xuxa bought a site in Vargem Grande, in Rio de Janeiro for two million dollars.
-The property underwent several renovations so that it could be the official residence of Xuxa, with mini zoo and nursery, heated pool with waterfall, main house (1050 m2, two floors and five suites with closet), guest house (280 m2), Japanese restaurant (195 m2 bar, industrial kitchen and laundry), fitness center (196 m2), party room (540 m2), recording studio (60 m2), sauna (com 62 m2), house of the employees (283 m2), old house of the caretaker (63 m2), support cellar (67 m2), linen and storage (306 m2), garage for eight cars and helipad.
-With a total of 78,000 square meters, Xuxa traveled with the golf carts and this one was a refuge for the artist, which did not prevent that fans slept in the entrance of the site waiting for Xuxa.
-The site was called Casa Rosa was a frequent figure in television programs and specialized magazines, consequently gaining space in the popular culture, arriving to be called Brazilian "Neverland".
-In 2007, with the concern of providing a social life closer to normal to her daughter Sasha, Xuxa put the site up for sale for $8 million.
-However, the presenter has not yet been able to sell the property, which is still part of its equity.
-Still in 1990 Xuxa acquired an apartment of five million dollars in New York, that still forms part of the artist's patrimony and took advantage of the opening of the Brazilian market to imported vehicles to found the Shine Car, concessionaire of imported luxury cars based in Rio de Janeiro.
-With a partnership with Grendene, Xuxa sold 4 million sandals in Brazil, 1 million in the United States, 1 million in Mexico and 500,000 in the rest of Latin America only in 1990.
+Also in 1990, Xuxa bought a site in Vargem Grande, Rio de Janeiro for US$2 million.
+The property underwent several renovations so that it could be Xuxa's official residence, with a mini zoo and nursery, heated pool with waterfall, main house (1050 m2, two floors and five suites with closet), guest house (280 m2), Japanese restaurant (195 m2 bar, industrial kitchen and laundry), fitness center (196 m2), party room (540 m2), recording studio (60 m2), sauna (com 62 m2), employees' quarters (283 m2), caretaker's quarters (63 m2), support cellar (67 m2), linen and storage (306 m2), garage for eight cars, and a helipad.
+With a total of 78,000 square meters, Xuxa traveled to the estate by golf cart.
+This home was a refuge for Xuxa, but that did not prevent fans sleeping in the entrance of the site waiting for her.
+The estate, called Casa Rosa, was a frequent sight in television programs and magazines, consequently becoming well known in Brazilian pop culture, and coming to be known as the Brazilian "Neverland".
+In 2007, with the concern of providing a more normal social life for her daughter Sasha, Xuxa put the site up for sale for $8 million.
+However, she has not yet been able to sell the property, which is still part of her equity.
+In 1990, Xuxa acquired an apartment of five million dollars in New York City, a property she still owns.
+She also took advantage of the opening of the Brazilian market to imported vehicles to found Shine Car, a concessionaire of imported luxury cars based in Rio de Janeiro.
+Through a partnership with Grendene, Xuxa sold 4 million sandals in Brazil, 1 million in the United States, 1 million in Mexico and 500,000 in the rest of Latin America in 1990 alone.

-In 1991 she began her international career as a television presenter, launching the show El Show de Xuxa by Telefe, Argentina.
-The program was retransmitted to 17 countries in Latin America and the United States.
-Between 1991 and 1992 Xuxa received $1 million a month for work on the Argentine broadcaster.
-She launched the Xuxa Meneghel Models Course in Rio de Janeiro, with a duration of seven months and a load of six hours a week, tuition starting from $60.
-Also in 1991 Xuxa intensified the licensing of products with her brand and even sold 1.5 million sandals in the United States.
-She bought five luxury apartments in São Paulo and Rio de Janeiro, which earned $200,000 in rent.
+Between 1991 and 1992 Xuxa received $1 million a month for work on the Telefe for El Show de Xuxa.
+She launched the Xuxa Meneghel Models Course in Rio de Janeiro, with a duration of seven months and a load of six hours a week, and a tuition starting at $60.
+Also in 1991 Xuxa ramped up the licensing of products featuring her brand name.
+She bought five luxury apartments in São Paulo and Rio de Janeiro, which earned her $200,000 in rent income.